How to create a "stained glass" quilt

 2. a steam iron: you're going to be tracing, cutting out, and glueing down fabric pieces of all shapes and sizes.
 Wrinkles and creases will, again, just result in frustration.

-3. a wood burning tool (or candle, or lighter): when cutting the lead line tape (remember - it's polyester) you'll need to seal the ends with heat to keep them from fraying.
+3. a wood burning tool (or iron, or candle, or lighter): when cutting the lead line tape (remember - it's nylon) you'll need to seal the ends with heat to keep them from fraying.
 See my Help page for more info.

 4. a "sixth finger" tool: this is extremely helpful when maneuvering the lead line tape around circles, making folds, lifting and tucking, etc. Most fabric retail stores will have these available among their quilting notions.
 In a pinch you can also use a toothpick, tweezers, or similar instrument.